 Every step of the process requires the same precision and care – the hand-carding (one person can card only 10g a day), the winding of yarn into hanks, the twisting to make 2-ply yarn (if the twist is loose, the cashmere is prone to pill), the dyeing (not just to achieve the perfect shade of pink or orange, but to avoid overcooking the piece, which can open up the twist).

-These workers’ skills shine through the finished pieces for Cosi.
+Workers skills shine through in the finished pieces for Cosi.
+Fostering a lineage of tradition produces products of great value.